dzemal5/prime_suspects/README.md

 ![Sales trend by region & category](<Images/Qty sold by region & category.png>)

-Sales trend by region across 4 regions and 15 categories
+This section explores Sales trend by region across 4 regions and 15 categories.
+Various additional interactive plots/graphs have been included in the "Amazon Sales FY20202-21.ipynb" file to explore sales trends "by category" , "by Region" , by specific products such as Mobiles & Tablets and Online versus Superstore sales.
+Above graph was specifically chosen as the main graph to provide some high level insights and interesting findings based on Sales Region and categories distribution across those regions.

 **Analysis:**
 Trend: